Retirement Planning

 Ages 50-64: Earning

 At this stage in your career, you are likely at your peak income levels and should look to be slightly more conservative with investments.
 Retirement age is closing in and you want to have the proper allocation to protect against any downfalls when that day comes.
-You should continue to contribute to employer sponsored plans as well as IRAs and max out contribution limits where you can.
+You should continue to contribute to employer-sponsored plans as well as IRAs and to contribute the maximum amount allowed where you can.
 If you have not started saving yet, it is never too late.
-It is going to take more money per month to reach your goals but it is not impossible.
+It is going to take more money per month to reach your goals, but it is not impossible.

 There are many important financial decisions to consider as you near retirement age.
 Should you pay off your mortgage before retirement?
-Should you consider buying long term care insurance before retirement?
+Should you consider buying long- term care insurance before retirement?
 What age can you actually afford to retire?
-Be sure to verify with the experts at PathKeeper Financial what decision is best for your unique situation.
+Your financial planner can help you make the best decision for your unique situation.

 Ages 65+: Living